pbougue/tartare/documentation/preprocesses.md

  'http://{tartare_host}/contributors/{cid}/data_sources/my-data-source-of-lines-json-id/data_sets'
 ```

-You can also use the __data_sources.input__ to automatically fetch from the 2 above URLs
+You can also use the __data_sources.input__ to automatically fetch from the 2 above URLs.
+The preprocess will use these 2 configuration files to compute external settings into data source __my_external_settings_data_source_id__ if the data source is configured as "computed".
+If the data source is configured as "manual" or "url", the preprocess will be skipped.